-Cash and Cash Equivalents - Cash and cash equivalents include highly liquid investments purchased with an original maturity of three months or less.
+Cash and Cash Equivalents - Cash and cash equivalents include highly liquid investments purchased with an original maturity or maturity at the date of purchase of three months or less.

-Accounts Receivable - The Hospital has an agreement to sell all of its receivables to Aurora in connection with a system-wide revolving period securitization transaction (see Note 6).
+Accounts Receivable - During 2009, the Hospital had an arrangement to sell all of its receivables to Aurora in connection with a system-wide revolving period securitization transaction.
+During 2010, Aurora adopted Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU)

+2009-16, Transfers and Servicing (Topic 860): Accounting for Transfers of Financial Assets, and consolidated its qualifying special purpose entity.
+As a result, during 2010, Aurora terminated its agreement with the Hospital to purchase all of its receivables.
 The Hospital has agreements with third-party payors that provide for payments to the Hospital at amounts different from its established rates.
 A summary of the payment arrangements with major third-party payors is as follows: